-2.5 Ethnobotany
+3.1.5 Ethnobotany

-Vegetation plot data collected along the east powerline road and T-24 (see Section 2.1) were analyzed for the frequency of occurrence of several species of ethnobotanical concern.
+Vegetation plot data collected along T-25 and T-24 were also analyzed by Vilord et al (2005) for the frequency of occurrence of several species of ethnobotanical concern.
 A list of species thought to be of historical importance to local tribes was compiled from Plant Communities, Ethnoecology, and Flora of the Idaho National Engineering Laboratory by Anderson et al. (1996).
 The list included those species documented to have been used by "indigenous groups of the eastern Snake River Plain," (Anderson et al. 1996).
-Table 5 lists those species of ethnobotanical concern observed in the vegetation survey plots.
+Table 4 lists those species of ethnobotanical concern observed in the vegetation survey plots (Vilord et al. 2005).